google/fuzzer-test-suite/engine-comparison/gcpConfig.md

 Google services without having an externally-visible IP address.

-Also add a firewall rule to the default network, allowing TCP traffic on port 22 from 0.0.0.0/0.
-This will allow SSH connections to dispatcher instances from your local machine and from other GCP instances.
+Also add a firewall rule to the default network, allowing TCP traffic on port 22 from 10.0.0.0/8.
+This will allow SSH connections to dispatcher instances from other GCP instances.

 ## Bucket Configuration
 [Create two Cloud Storage